decasm/mqueue/README.md

+Message queues have max and default limits.
+They can be seen in /proc/sys/fs/mqueue.
+You can use sysctl to change them or just echo.
+You can make changes permanent using /etc/sysctl.conf.

-defaults and max set in /proc/sys/fs/mqueue /proc/sys/fs/mqueue/msg\_default -> default max messages in a queue (10) /proc/sys/fs/mqueue/msg\_max -> system max number of messages in a queue (10) /proc/sys/fs/mqueue/msgsize\_default -> default max message size (8192)
+* /proc/sys/fs/mqueue/msg\_default -> default max messages in a queue (10)
+* /proc/sys/fs/mqueue/msg\_max -> system max number of messages in a queue (10)
+* /proc/sys/fs/mqueue/msgsize\_default -> default max message size (8192)
-/proc/sys/fs/mqueue/msgsize\_max -> system max message size (8192)
+* /proc/sys/fs/mqueue/msgsize\_max -> system max message size (8192)
-sysctl and sysctl.conf can be used to change these permanently